The measurement of how a marketing campaign affects a critical indicator is called lift analysis….

 What’s the Difference Between Reach and Impressions?

 When measuring an audience, there are a lot of terms that can sound quite similar.
 For example, reach and impressions.
-In this article, we have been focusing on impressions, which is a measure of the number of times that people are likely to notice an OOH ad on average.
+In this article, we have been focusing on viewable impression numbers, which is a measure of the total number of times that people are likely to notice an OOH ad on average.

 To calculate reach, advertisers can use a measurement called the variable adjustment index, or VAI, which measures the percentage of passersby who actually viewed an advertisement.
 VAIs are also measured using Geopath’s eye-tracking studies and other data such as: